felixmoore/Team5/README.md

 A social deduction game.

-## Branch - Tileset
+## Branch - Main

 MVP work > developing into final submission

-Heroku deployment = most recent commit here.
+Heroku deployment based on this branch.

 ### How to run this?:
 Go to https://deception-game.herokuapp.com/!